 One could place the field’s inauguration at the 1997 publication of The International Journal of Transgenderism’s first issue.
 But it might be more accurate to read Transgender Studies Quarterly, which came out in 2014, as the beginning of a form of interdisciplinary scholarship less focused on transgender people’s medical-legal conditions, and more on their cultural and social worlds.

 Some authors, like Dr. Devor, were active far before then.
-“I had been studying and working in the field of transgender studies before it had even been named ‘transgender studies,’” says Dr. Devor, whose interest in the area began in the 1980s as a doctoral student in sociology.
+“I had been studying and working in the field of transgender studies before it had even been named ‘transgender studies,’” says Dr. Devor, whose interest in the area began in the 1980s as a master’s student in sociology.
 Over the past 30-odd years, his work has touched on various aspects of transgender activism and history.
-Dr. Devor’s work at the University of Victoria drew the interest of a significant donor, whose $1-million endowment established the university’s transgender studies chair in 2016 and will support it for five subsequent years.
+Dr. Devor’s work at the University of Victoria drew the interest of a significant donor, whose $1-million investment established the university’s transgender studies chair in 2016 and will support it for five subsequent years.

 The Transgender Archives were announced at the World Professional Association for Transgender Healthcare in the fall of 2011, some four years after the university had obtained several large collections of archival materials from Dr. Devor’s connections.
 Another collection, from the University of Ulster, arrived in 2013.
 But most of the materials in the archive have been donated by activists and researchers Dr. Devor contacted personally – including founding contributions from Rikki Swin, and material from the family of Reed Erickson, a transgender philanthropist whose work was the subject of Dr. Devor’s historical biographical research for several years.